Welcome to:

 The overarching aim of this study is to:

 Acquire experimental data to underpin the development and refinement of possible management techniques, for example, applicable through Environmental Stewardship schemes, to address the dominance of heather (Calluna vulgaris) and facilitate the support of ‘active’ blanket bog vegetation (with peat-forming species, particularly Sphagnum spp.).
+Note that 'active' can be defined by net carbon sequestration and peat growth.

 This requires screening for the most suitable management techniques and then including those as part of a manipulative experiment to provide scientifically sound and meaningful data upon which to base policy advice and subsequently inform management decisions, considering both, environmental and socio-economic implications.

-Considering the slow responses to any management change in a cold upland environment, a long-term approach is needed in order to capture ecologically meaningful and practitioner relevant trajectories in vegetation changes and impacts on ecosystem services.
-The second phase allowed such a longer-term perspective and is now supported by the third phase.
+Whilst Phase 1 only allowed capturing the immediate short-term disturbance effects, Phase 2 allowed capturing the medium-term recovery and Phase 3 enables assessing long-term impacts.
 This long-term aim was outlined by Defra in the original tender for the Phase 1 of the project.
 Any short-term findings (like those from the 5-year Defra report) should be used in this context and not be mistaken for or used to inform long-term outcomes (Heinemeyer & Ashby, 2023).
+That is why the Defra peer-review recommended to extend the study to about 25 years.

 Project outcomes